intelligentplant/IntelligentPlant.Relativity/README.md

 # Registering Parsers

-A default set of well-known parsers are registered with `RelativityParserFactory` when the factory is created.
-The [WellKnownParsers.csv](./src/IntelligentPlant.Relativity/WellKnownParsers.csv) file defines the cultures and keywords that are automatically registered.
+A default set of well-known parser configurations are automatically registered with `RelativityParserFactory` when the factory is created.
+The [WellKnownParsers.csv](./src/IntelligentPlant.Relativity/WellKnownParsers.csv) file defines the cultures and keywords that are registered.

 Additional parser configurations can also be passed to the `RelativityParserFactory` constructor; these configurations will override any matching default parser registrations.
 The invariant culture parsers cannot be overridden.

-To register a parser for a given culture, call the `IRelativityParserFactory.TryRegisterParser` method:
+To manually register a parser configuration for a given culture, call the `IRelativityParserFactory.TryRegisterParser` method:

 ```csharp
 var fiFI = new RelativityParserConfiguration() {